 “Fleet procurement remains an essential part of the holistic system.
 However, by thinking in terms of vehicle evolution within the fleet, we can, for example, optimize vehicle equipment to move from a three-person crew to a two-person crew. “

-In addition, when asked about telemetry, the President of NAFA honored the efforts made over the past few years…
+In addition, when asked about telemetry, the President of NAFA honoured the efforts made over the past few years…

 “Most of our companies are either in the process of implementing telemetry or have already done so.
-Vehicle tracking, cruise control, driver behavior analysis systems… “
+Vehicle tracking, cruise control, driver behaviour analysis systems… “

 … but she raises a flat.